Texashokies/Roosterteeth_Webarchiver/README.md

 Based on command line arguments provided when running the jar the tool will open webdriver instances and archive the pages outline in your json file.
 The archive collections will then be downloaded to archives/archivename.
 If you use the same name another folder will be created.

+# Shutting Down
+The tool will attempt to shut down gracefully if terminated while running.
+All running workers will save their archives and output a json following the same urls.json format to allow for starting runs back up again.
+There will also be an output.json created that should have the combined values of each individual workers output.json.

 ## urls.json
 The web archiver reads in what urls to run and exclude based up a json file in the same folder as the jar and name provided in the --urls argument.